About ArgoCD Tracking ID

 In many sites using ArgoCD, the default Label method is used.
 Default Labelis used generically and can make it difficult to identify owners when managing resources.

-If you absolutely must use a Label, we recommend using CustomLabel.
+If you absolutely must use Label, we recommend using CustomLabel.
 For example,Below is an example of setting CustomLabel.

 About Tracking ID